 Grounding Your Generator Is A Must!

-Grounding a generator is an important task that you should never forget to do.
+It’s all about safety.
 Properly grounded generators can prevent a lot of unfavorable accidents that can be caused by a simple short circuit electrical malfunction.
 However, even though this article has provided a simple set of instructions on how to properly ground a generator, you must always be mindful of the safety precautions you must follow to avoid getting shocked or electrocuted.
+When in doubt, call a licensed electrician.